PurushotamSharma/Backup_Shell_Script/README.md

-# Backup Script for Daily, Weekly, and Monthly Tasks
+# Script for  Daily, Weekly, and Monthly Backup

 ## Overview